TinkerTools/tinker9/doc/manual/m/key/index.rst

 Use of the Keyword Control File
 ===============================

-Keywords are read from the keyword control file.
+Keywords are **case insensitive** texts read from the keyword control file.

 Several keywords take a list of integer values (atom numbers, for example) as modifiers.
 For these keywords the integers can simply be listed explicitly